 - and a bonus page for newbies: blog terminology cheat sheet

-(Since the original publication of this planner, it has been updated to include SEVEN more pages.)
+(Since the original publication of this planner, it has been updated to include over SEVEN more pages.)

 Happy blog planning y’all!